Crowthecruel2/Origin-Story/README.md

-Website for my own use.
+- Website for my own use.
 Used for my TTRPG inspired by old 80's superhero comics
+- Repo Functions as a obsidian vault.
+- Used mostly to share with my friends for feedback